pkk-code/rclone/docs/content/filtering.md

                - doesn't match "afile.jpg"
                - doesn't match "directory/file.jpg"

-The top level of the remote may not be the top level of the drive.
+The top level of the remote might not be the top level of the drive.

 E.g. for a Microsoft Windows local directory structure